MA Social Work / Course details

 - a dissertation.

-Students have two options in relation to handing in their final dissertation work.
-They are able to study for 24 months or to graduate earlier if they complete their dissertations earlier.
+You have two options in relation to handing in your final dissertation work.
+You are able to study for 24 months or to graduate earlier if you complete your dissertation earlier.

 Course unit list